jdhao/blog_source/vim_custom_statusline.md

 ## Use a highlight group name

 The first way is to use the name of a highlight group.
-You can check what highlight groups are available using `:highlight` command.
-To use highlight group `Warnings`, you can use the following setting:
+We can check what highlight groups are available using `:highlight` command.
+For example, to use highlight group `Warnings`, we can use the following setting:

 ```vim
 set statusline+=%#Warnings#